mikendu/NS8-Assesment/README.md

 ### GET /users/[id]
 * Retrieves the user with the given identifier.
+* Returns HTTP 400 if user id is not provided.
 * Returns HTTP 404 if the no such user exists.
 * Example: http://localhost:3000/users/1234